williamchenghu/yousician_new_test/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After creation, the project should look like this:

 ```
 my-app/